wassname/satellite_leak_detection/readme.md

 The results support our hypothesis, that machine learning can use satellite images (of 10m2 resolution) to predict water leaks.
 However the f1-scores indicate that the predictions that are too unreliable to be used in the field.

  The largest limitation in this experiment was the resolution of satellite images.
 We expect better results with higher resolution images, unfortunately only a limited amount of high resolution imagery is available in 2017.
 Using the entire Digital Globe catalog would yield around 20 overlaps with our leaks datasets and the same goes for the high resolution US National Agriculture Imagery Program (NAIP).
 We expect that repeating this experiment when higher resolution imagery is available will yield improved predictions.

+# Aknowledgements

+Landgate's SPUR team awarded us a grant and supported this project.
+Thanks to the people at Austin Water who were helpful in releasing the Water Repair data.

 # References